 You can set the colors of the progress bar using the props color and background-color.

 v-progress-linear continuously animates.

-rounded prop is an alternative style that adds a border radius to the
+The rounded prop is used to apply a border radius to the

 This applies a striped background over the value portion of the

 v-progress-linear.
 This prop has no effect when using indeterminate.

 v-progress-linear component will be responsive to user input when using v-model.
 You can use the default slot or bind a local model to display inside of the progress.
 If you are looking for advanced features on a linear type component, check out v-slider.